-The remainder of the movement in total assets in each of 2019, 2018 & 2017 is due to foreign exchange movements on other assets and liabilities.
+The remainder of the movement in total assets in each of 2020, 2019 & 2018 is due to foreign exchange movements on other assets and liabilities.

-Total long-term liabilities as at 31 December 2019 comprises the contingent consideration payable to Vale & Glencore as well as the £20.5 million royalty liability.
-In both 2018 and 2017 the long term liabilities comprise contingent consideration.
+Total long-term liabilities as at 31 December 2020 comprises the contingent consideration payable to Vale & Glencore of £5.9 million as well as the £22.1 million royalty liability.
+In 2019 it comprised the contingent consideration payable to Vale & Glencore of £6.3 million as well as £20.5 million royalty liability.
+In 2018 the long term liabilities comprise solely the contingent consideration.